Shao0913/CPDP-Chatroom-fileshare/readme.md

-Project 2: A Messenger Application
+Project 2: A chatroom+fileshare server+client

-Author: Yuanhang Shao (ys18c@my.fsu.edu)
+Author: Yuanhang Shao

 Achieved features:
 1. The server only supports 30 clients connection at one time.